LatiteScripting/Scripts/debugging.md

 that shows up, then click the **Attach** button.
 ![](https://cdn.discordapp.com/attachments/1095148413399605308/1139975738800492634/image.png)

-Then load your script using **.script load <name>**
+Then load your plugin using **.plugin load <name>**

-your script's files will show up on the right side of the screen
+your plugin's files will show up on the right side of the screen

 ![](https://cdn.discordapp.com/attachments/1095148413399605308/1141544126282748014/image.png)